Starting a small business blog is an essential strategy for developing new customers.

 Coming up with topics for your small business’ blog can be difficult, and I’ll give you some advice for coming up with ideas in a moment, but the important thing to remember is that it’s so important to post frequently and keep your blog fresh, lively and up to date.

-If you yourself can’t maintain your blog on a daily basis, hire someone else who can help you with it (if you can afford the extra position).
+If you yourself can’t maintain your blog on a daily basis, hire someone else or a blog management agency which can help you with it (if you can afford the extra position).